AdrienRGO/projects/API_FoodCrops/README.md

 To start the project, we first created the classes and elements associated with the class diagram.
 Once we had this base, we tried to **understand and relate all these classes**.

+Please refer to the **class_diagram.pdf** file in order to see all the classes and their relations.